 First, start your application for undergraduate admission to UNCG through our Student Portal.

 Step 2: Apply for admission to the CVPA

 Please choose the area of study you are interested in:

 - Bachelor of Arts in Art – Areas of study include: Concentration in Studio Art and Concentration in Art History

-- Bachelor of Fine Arts in Art – Areas of study include: Concentrations in Painting, Sculpture & Ceramics, Printmaking & Drawing, New Media & Design, Photography
+- Bachelor of Fine Arts in Art – Areas of study include: Concentrations in Painting, Sculpture & Ceramics, Printmaking & Drawing, New Media & Design, Photography, Animation

 - Bachelor of Arts in Arts Administration – An interdisciplinary arts degree that prepares students for leadership and administrative responsibilities in arts organizations.

 Note: All incoming Art students must first apply as BA, not BFA.

 All students pursuing a studio degree enter the department as candidates for a BA degree in Studio Art.
 Upon completion of the foundational program, students seeking to join the BFA program in Art Education, New Media and Design, Painting, Photography, Printmaking and Drawing, or Sculpture and Ceramics will submit a portfolio of their work.
 Admission to any BFA concentration is contingent upon a successful portfolio review by a rotating committee of art department faculty.